 Racial Bias in Jury Selection

-In this example, we use interpretable methods to investigate the presence of human biases in decision making.
+This example presents the fully-worked analysis in our published work that uses interpretable methods to investigate the presence of human biases in decision making.
 In particular, we consider the role of race in jury selection.
 In 1986, the U.S. Supreme Court ruled that using race as a reason to remove potential jurors is unconsititutional.
 Despite this ruling, a large disparity in juror strike rates across races appears to remain.

 This disparity was the focus of the 2019 U.S. Supreme Court case "Flowers v.
 Mississippi", where it was ruled that the District Attorney Doug Evans from the Fifth Circuit Court District in Mississippi had discriminated based on race during jury selection in the six trials of Curtis Flowers.